 The terms of the CDs differ from those of conventional bank deposits in that we will not pay regular interest.
-If the Ending Basket Level is less than or equal to the Starting Basket Level, at maturity, you will receive only \$1,000 (plus the Minimum Amount, if any) for each \$1,000 CD, unless otherwise specified in the relevant term sheet.
+If the Ending Underlying Level does not exceed, or in certain cases, equal, the Starting Underlying Level, and if the Underlying Closing Level is less than the Knock-Out Level, if any, on each day during the Monitoring Period or on each Monitoring Day, as applicable, at maturity you may receive only \$1,000 (plus the Minimum Amount, if any) for each \$1,000 CD.
+See "- At maturity, the CDs may not pay more than the principal amount plus the Minimum Amount, if any, per \$1,000 CD" below.
 Therefore, the return on your investment in the CDs may be less than the amount that would be paid on an ordinary bank deposit.
 The return at maturity of only the principal amount of each CD (plus the Minimum Amount, if any) would not compensate you for any loss in value due to inflation and other factors relating to the value of money over time.